sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     ```
     * I really don't know what exactly this does, TBH
     * Looks like we are telling neovim to use our plugin for completion
-* Now we connect to the lspconfig
+* Next we connect to the lspconfig
-* First we assign our lspconfig plugin to a variable
+* We assign our lspconfig plugin to a variable
     ```
     local lspconfig = require('lspconfig');
     ```